Pet Sitting Contract

 What to Include in Your Pet Sitting Contract

-A comprehensive Pet Sitting Contract must include several essential provisions.
+A complete Pet Sitting Contract must include several essential provisions.
 The service description should specify the type of visits (drop-in, extended visit, or overnight stay), the exact visit schedule with arrival and departure times, and the specific tasks to be performed during each visit, including feeding, watering, medication administration, exercise, litter box or cage cleaning, mail collection, plant watering, and any other household duties agreed upon.

 Pet information must include each animal's name, species, breed, age, weight, temperament, known medical conditions, veterinarian contact information, and current vaccination records.
 Detailed care instructions for each animal should cover food type and brand, portion sizes, feeding times, medication names and dosages with administration instructions, exercise duration and preferred routes, and any behavioral triggers or special handling requirements.